Clique (song): Commercial performance

-Live performances and other versions
+Live performances

 During Big Sean's first arena show at the Palace in his homestate of Michigan on December 1, 2012, he brought out West for a performance of "Clique" as part of the encore.
 For West's three night concert at the Revil Ovation Hall in Atlantic City, New Jersey, he performed the song as the first night's second track on December 28, 2012.
 After performing the song, West delivered a 10-minute freestyle rant over a spare acoustic version of its backing track.
 The rant saw West complain about his lack of nominations for the 2013 Grammy Awards, the criticism of his women's fashion line, and the media, who the rapper responded to by asserting that he "ain't crazy" but is "just not satisfied".
 West further ranted against American singers Justin Timberlake and Taylor Swift, as well as criticizing corporate sponsorships and wealth, while the rapper also spoke of his cancelled tour with singer Lady Gaga, death threats from people on Twitter, his plans for the future, and skinny jeans.

 West performed a faithful take on the song at the 2013 Governors Ball, being backed by a modest DJ setup.
 The song was performed live by him on The Yeezus Tour (2013–14).
 West delivered a performance of the song for the Wireless Festival in 2014, with the crowd chanting along as he performed.
 During West's headlining set at the 2015 Glastonbury Festival, he performed the song, starting at the 25:06 mark.
 The crowd echoed words from the song back at West, who responded with a vague smile.

+Appearances in media

 Rapper Rick Ross released a re-worked version of "Clique" on his third mixtape The Black Bar Mitzvah in October 2012, which features fellow rappers Gunplay and Rockie Fresh.
 On November 13, 2012, DJ MLK premiered a remix of "Clique" that features rapper T.I.
 The remix includes a 16-bar verse from T.I., with him bragging that nobody does it like his "motherfuckin' clique".
 Duo gLAdiator posted their remix of the song to SoundCloud on November 26, 2012.
 A club remix, it heavily adds bass to the vocals.
 The remix was later included on a 12" vinyl for the song that was released in the UK on January 15, 2013.

-While appearing alongside Kc Chopz at Power 106 on January 13, 2013, rapper ASAP Rocky freestyled over the original.
+While appearing alongside Kc Chopz at Power 106 on January 13, 2013, rapper ASAP Rocky freestyled over the song's original version.
 On January 28, Canadian electronic band Keys N Krates shared a remix of the song.
 The remix mostly relies on a snare drum for its build, and contains syncopated percussion, vocal stutters, and screwing that is applied to Big Sean's vocals.
+On January 20, 2020, former US First Lady Michelle Obama included the song on her workout playlist.